amcquistan/k8s-nlp-sentiment/blog/blogpost.md

     # ... omitted for brevity
 ```

 The next key part is the Kafka consumer which fetches the webpage of the URL pulled from Kafka and utilizes the TextBlob library for text analysis as shown below.
+Specifically, the text analysis calculates sentiment metrics of polarity and subjectivity.
+For polarity the measures span from -1 inferring the content is harshly negative to +1 inferring joyous positive tone with values near 0 being relatively neutral.
+The subjectivity score ranges from 0 inferring factual based content to 1 implying opinion based reasoning.

 ```
 # nlpconsumer/webnlp.py